cornejog553/Auth0ExerciseFull/README.md

 # Installation

-After cloning the repository, run:
+After cloning the repository from the Master branch, run:

 $ npm install
 This will install all of the necessary packages in order for the sample to run.